Brian Gibbons (politician): Political career

 In April 1999, Gibbons was selected as the Labour party candidate for the Aberavon constituency in the new National Assembly for Wales.
 He was elected in the first Welsh Assembly elections in May, with a majority of 6,743.
 In October 2000, he was appointed as Deputy Minister for Health by First Minister Rhodri Morgan, providing support to Health Minister Jane Hutt.

 He was re-elected in 2003, and appointed as Deputy Minister for Economic Transport and Development shortly after.
 In August 2003, Gibbons, alongside labour colleague John Griffiths, wrote a submission to the Richard Commission supporting further powers for the Welsh Assembly.

 In January 2005, Gibbons was appointed as Minister for Health after prior Health Minister Jane Hutt was removed from the role.
 After being appointed he was given "free rein" over the government's policy on health.
 Gibbons announced he would begin a period of consultation, to determine the best course of action.
 He faced pressure to adopt similar systems to those used for the English health service, particularly from Wales Secretary Peter Hain, and in March 2005 adopted a target for treatment waiting times of no waits longer than six months by 2009.
+He was responsible for bringing in the ban on smoking in enclosed places in Wales on 2/4/2007 and free prescriptions from April 2007.

 In the first Cabinet of the Third Assembly he was appointed Minister for the Economy and Transport in May 2007, and Minister for Social Justice and Local Government in the coalition government in July 2007.
-In 2009, he announced he would stand down at the 2011 Welsh Assembly election, and stand down from the Cabinet.
+In 2008 he published the Welsh Refugee Inclusion Strategy In 2009, he announced he would stand down at the 2011 Welsh Assembly election, and stand down from the Cabinet.
 He was succeeded as AM for Aberavon by David Rees, also of the Labour Party.
-He stated he intended to return to medicine.
+He stated he intended to return to medicine and retrained with Dr Martin Collison, Gorseinon.
+He retired from medicine in 2015 but returned to the Medical Register during the Covid Pandemic in 2020.